 I regularly attend continuing education events, including Birth Emergency Skills Training workshops, Advanced Life Support in Obstetrics, Midwifery Today Conferences, regional midwifery conferences, and CPR and neonatal resuscitation training.
-I am an active member of the Oregon Midwifery Council and am currently the MidValley regional representative, a position I've held since 2013.
+I served on the Oregon Midwifery Council as the MidValley regional representative from 2013-2020.
 I currently teach the Initial Legend Drugs and Devices course, required for midwives seeking licensure in Oregon.
 I have also presented on Anemia in Pregnancy, a MEAC accredited continuing education course for midwives across the country.

-My husband and I have three children, all born at home.
+My husband and I have four children, all born at home.
 In my free time I love to read, sew, bake and spend time outside.

 I am a Certified Professional Midwife (and an Oregon Licensed Direct Entry Midwife), lifelong learner and homeschooling mom of five.
 Our five children were all born into the hands of midwives, the first in a hospital, the next two at freestanding birth centers, and the next two at home.
 My husband and I grew up in Baltimore, Maryland and briefly lived in Syracuse, New York, prior to settling in Oregon's MidValley.